truemagic-coder/meteor-leaflet-demo/readme.md

-# Leaflet for Meteor Demo for GeoJSON
+# Leaflet for Meteor Demo for KML

 ## Demos
 - Web: meteor run